rajbos/rajbos.github.io/_posts/2022-09-18-Analysing-the-GitHub-marketplace.md

 ### Security results
 Of the 4738 Node based actions, 3130 of them have a high or critical alert 😱.
 This is a way higher than I even expected and very scary!
 If your dependencies already are not up to date and thus have security issues in them, how can we expect your action to be secure?
 That calculates to 66% of the actions that have one or more high or critical alert on their Dependencies.

-For full disclosure: I have not filtered down the alerts to a specific ecosystem, so there is a change these alerts come from a dependency on a vulnerable action for example, which would be unfair.
+To be complete: I have not filtered down the alerts to a specific ecosystem.
+Since GitHub Actions is one of the ecosystems Dependabot alerts on, there is a change these alerts come from a dependency on a vulnerable action for example, which would be unfair (since these will not end up in the action I am checking).
 Since there are only 3 actions in the [GitHub Advisories Database](https://github.com/advisories?query=type%3Areviewed+ecosystem%3Aactions), I expect this to be of zero significance, but still: good to mention.

 ### Diving into the security results
 I've also logged the repos with more 10 (high + critical) alerts to a separate report file and that file contains more than 600 actions!

 The highest number of high alerts in one singe action, is 58.
-Since that repo happens to be Archived, it should not be in the actions marketplace at all as well as the fact that this should not be used at all.
+Since that repo happens to be Archived, it should not be in the actions marketplace at all, as well as the fact that this should not be used at all.
 Luckily it is only used by a small number of workflows.
 I'd rather see that the runner would at least add warnings to the logs for calling actions that are archived.

 The highest number of critical alerts in one singe action, is 16.
 This repo is also only used by less then 10 other repos, so it is not a big impact.
 Since there is no API for finding the dependents that Dependabot finds, I cannot easily find out how many workflows are impacted by this.